angular/angular/aio/content/tutorial/toh-pt4.md

 Services

 @intro
-We create a reusable service to manage our hero data calls
+We create a reusable service to manage our hero data calls.

 @description
 The Tour of Heroes is evolving and we anticipate adding more components in the near future.